Eric Bennett (archer)

-Eric Christopher Bennett (born 4 November 1973) is an American Paralympic archer from Surprise, Arizona and World Para-Archery Champion, as well as a Parapan American Games silver medalist.
-He is a four-time U.S. national champion.
+Eric Christopher Bennett (born November 4, 1973) is an American paralympic archer who competes in recurve archery.
+He is a five-time Paralympian, having represented the United States at the 2008, 2012, 2016, 2020, and 2024 Paralympic Games.
+Additionally he is a two-time World Para Archery Champion and a four-time U.S. national champion.

-He has competed three times at the Summer Paralympics and won a gold medal at the 2015 World Championships in Men's recurve.

-Biography
+Personal life

-After becoming an archer at the age of 7.
+Bennett began learning archery at the age of 7.
 He lost his right arm above the elbow in a car accident caused by a drunk driver when he was 15 years old.
 Bennett learned to shoot with only one arm.
 He joined the U.S. national team in 2007, qualifying for his first Paralympics in Beijing the following year.

+Bennett is the former physics teacher of Olympic archer Brady Ellison.

+Career

+Paralympics

+Bennett made his Paralympic debut at the 2008 Paralympic Games in Beijing.
+He lost to John Stubbs, who would go on to win the gold medal, in the round of 16.
+At the 2012 Paralympic Games Bennett made it all the way to the bronze medal match, ultimately losing to Mikhail Oyun.

 In the summer of 2015, Bennett was selected to the U.S. archery team for the 2016 Rio de Janeiro Paralympics, making this his third Paralympics.
+He made it to the quarterfinals before losing to eventual silver-medalist Hanreuchai Netsiri.
+At the 2020 Paralympic Games Bennett lost in the round of 16 to Zhao Lixue who would go on to win the silver medal.